 ► The night-mode will make your stargazing at night time more comfortable.

 Star Walk 2 is the sequel to the original Star Walk, which is one of the most popular apps for stargazing.
-If you enjoy exploring the stars, then our app is a must-have for your arsenal.

 New in Star Walk 2: